Do I Need Pool Stabilizer? Complete CYA Guide for Pool Owners

 How to Add Stabilizer

-Mix the stabilizer thoroughly in the bucket until dissolved (this can take 20-30 minutes), then distribute around the pool perimeter with the pump running.
+Mix the stabilizer thoroughly in the bucket until dissolved (this can take 4-6 hours or overnight), then distribute around the pool perimeter with the pump running.
 Wait 24-48 hours before testing CYA levels, as stabilizer dissolves slowly.

 Testing Stabilizer Levels

-Test CYA monthly using a Taylor K-2006 test kit or FAS-DPD test kit with CYA reagent.
+Test CYA monthly using a Taylor K-2006 test kit or a separate CYA turbidity test kit.
 Pool test strips are notoriously inaccurate for stabilizer readings.
 The melamine turbidity test in quality test kits provides reliable results.

 Test more frequently when first establishing proper levels or after heavy rains that might dilute your stabilizer concentration.